ScottWeinstein/react-ng-perf-comparison/README.md

 We have identified 3 separate areas of concern regarding React performance:
 1. Scripting
 1. Memory
-1. Noticable lag of UI updates
+1. Noticable delay in data freshness on the UI

 ### Scripting